Owning Higher Ed Hashtags

 Hashtags IRL: Creating and Implementing Like a Boss

-Part of a Brand Diagnostic from Campus Sonar is a call with one of our team members and a brief survey.
-The survey responses help the analyst (e.g., me) develop the query we use in the diagnostic.
+Part of partnership with Campus Sonar is a brief survey that helps the analyst (e.g., me) develop the query we use in the diagnostic.
 One question asks about the hashtags the institution frequently uses.
 We include the hashtags that campuses tell us they “own” in their query.

 When reviewing information from a college (let’s call them Gross College) to write a query for their diagnostic, we noticed they said they used an athletics-related hashtag a lot—let’s say, #GoTigers.
 We felt uneasy putting the hashtag into the query because we had a hunch it wasn’t unique to Gross College and would result in hundreds of irrelevant mentions.
 We checked Twitter for #GoTigers and wouldn’t you know it, this returned A LOT of data, for many different schools.
 While GrossCollege used the hashtag a lot, it wasn’t specific to them.
 They were getting lost in a sea of other tigers—and this is far from the first time this has happened.